mateusznasewicz/movie-recommendation-system/clustering.md

 8.A movie rating prediction system of user propensity analysis based on collaborative filtering and fuzzy system

 9.Analysis of parameter selections for fuzzy c-means

+10.Initializing the Fuzzy C-Means Cluster Center With Particle Swarm Optimization for Sentiment
+Clustering

+11.Fuzzy c-Means with Improved Particle Swarm Optimization

+12.A fuzzy clustering technique for enhancing the convergence performance by using improved Fuzzy c-means and Particle Swarm Optimization algorithms